How do you handle your kids’ sports endeavors?

 - Do sports and other kids’ activities dominate your family schedule?
 Is it too much?
 Have that talk with your kids’ mom.

 - According to one study of college athletes, there’s 6 words they most appreciated hearing from their parents.
 Not constructive criticism or re-hashing all the plays in the game, but simply: “I love to watch you play.”
 Try it.

-- In a letter to little league parents, St. Louis Cardinals manager Mike Matheny encourages parents to be “a silent source of encouragement.”
+- In a letter to little league parents, pro baseball manager Mike Matheny encourages parents to be “a silent source of encouragement.”
 Check out his Matheny Manifesto and see if you agree.